-Pursuant to the amended licenses, LADWP will continue to implement the revised 1996 Grant Lake Operations Management Plan until the Deputy Director for Water Rights approves and LADWP implements the Mono Basin Operations Plan (MBOP), which
+Pursuant to the amended licenses, LADWP will continue to implement the revised 1996 Grant Lake Operations Management Plan until the Deputy Director for Water Rights approves and LADWP implements the Mono Basin Operations Plan (MBOP), which LADWP would develop, implement, and periodically revise and which specifies the rules, guidelines, and criteria for operation of Mono Basin facilities to meet all applicable requirements across all year-types.
+The amended licenses require a one-year timeframe for development of the MBOP and submission to the Deputy

-LADWP would develop, implement, and periodically revise and which specifies the rules, guidelines, and criteria for operation of Mono Basin facilities to meet all applicable requirements across all year-types.
+Director.
 The MBOP, and any subsequent modifications of the plan, will be subject to review, modification and approval of the Deputy Director for Water Rights.

 The amended licenses will also require LADWP to develop and submit an Annual Operations Plan (AOP), which specifies Mono Basin facilities operations consistent with the MBOP.
-The AOP will be developed with input from the SMT, Waterfowl and Limnology Directors, and the Settlement Parties and is to incorporate adaptive management recommendations of the SMT.
+The AOP will be developed with input from the SMT, Waterfowl and Limnology Directors, and the Settlement Parties, and is to incorporate adaptive management recommendations of the SMT.
 The report is to be electronically submitted to the Deputy Director for Water Rights for review and approval, if necessary, prior to implementation.

-The amended licenses will also require the SMT to prepare an Annual Monitoring Report, which specifies the monitoring to be conducted each year.
+Additionally, the amended licenses will require the SMT to prepare an Annual Monitoring Report, which specifies the monitoring to be conducted each year.
 The SMT may adjust priorities and other details for required monitoring tasks with the results of the monitoring used to: (i) inform adaptive management of the SEFs, restoration program, and operations of LADWP's Mono Basin facilities; (ii) inform the State Water Board and the public of the status of stream and fishery restoration; and (iii) serve as the basis for any further revisions to or termination of the monitoring program.